1925 Ripon by-election

 The 1925 Ripon by-election was a parliamentary by-election held on 5 December 1925 for the British House of Commons constituency of Ripon.

 Vacancy

 The by-election was a consequence of the sitting MP Edward Wood – later the 3rd Viscount Halifax and the 1st Earl of Halifax – being elevated to the peerage as Baron Irwin in order to serve as Viceroy of India.

 Election history

-Wood had served Ripon as a Conservative since 1910.
-At every election since 1918, Wood was returned unopposed.
+Wood had served Ripon as a Conservative since 1910; he had been returned unopposed at every election since 1918.

 Candidates

 Two candidates were nominated.
-The Conservative candidate was the John Waller Hills, who had represented the City of Durham until he was defeated in the 1922 general election.
+The Conservative candidate was John Waller Hills, who had represented the City of Durham until he was defeated in the 1922 general election.
 He was opposed in the by-election by the Liberal candidate John Murray, another former MP who had lost his seat in the 1923 general election in Leeds West.
 Murray had subsequently fought unsuccessfully in the Kirkcaldy Burghs constituency in the 1924 general election.
 There was no Labour candidate.